 After I buy

-This CUA provides an efficient Pick and Buy system for small-use customers and a simplified quote process for large-use customers.
+This CUA provides a simplified quotation process for small-use customers and an efficient quote process for large-use customers.
 This reduces the lead time required by agencies to purchase retail gas and eliminates duplicated agency tendering and negotiation costs.
 In addition, agencies can purchase a wider range of incidental services using a simplified process.

 Contestable sites currently on regulated tariffs may achieve savings when moving over to non-standard contracts.
 Contracted sites achieve savings by selecting the lowest cost supplier that meets agency needs and paying bills on time.